Three Views of the Millennium

 We can also say, “after the millennium, when all enemies have been put under Christ’s feet, and all things made subject to him, Christ will deliver the kingdom to God the Father, and heaven and earth will be made new.”
 This repeats ideas from 1 Corinthians 15 — and this statement is acceptable to all views.

 We can also safely acknowledge that there are various views — that “some Christian traditions interpret the Millennium as a literal 1,000 years to precede or follow the return of Jesus, while others believe that the scriptural evidence points to a figurative interpretation: an indeterminate time span commencing with Jesus’ resurrection and concluding with his return.”
-In saying this, we accept others as Christian without any need to say what view we hold.
-We may prefer a view that is different, but we do not have to make it an obstacle between us.
+In saying this, we accept others as Christian without any need to promote one view over the others.
+We may personally prefer a view that is different, but we do not have to make it an obstacle between us.

-On this matter, we can state a view that almost all Christians can agree on.
 The millennium is not a defining doctrine of who is a true Christian and who is not.
 We do not want to divide Christians by their interpretive choices on this matter.
-We recognize that equally sincere, equally educated and equally faithful Christians can come to different conclusions on this doctrine.
+Equally sincere, equally educated and equally faithful Christians can come to different conclusions on this doctrine.
 Some members of our denomination are premillennial, some are amillennial, and some are postmillennial.
 But we have much to agree on:

 - God has all power and will do all that he purposes and will fulfill all his prophecies.

 - Jesus Christ has all power and authority, and he has brought us into his kingdom even in this age.

 - Christ has given us life when we were dead in trespasses and sins, we go to be with him when we die, and we will be resurrected.